iterorganization/Waveform-Editor/docs/source/training/training.rst

    .. md-tab-item:: Exercise

       In the previous exercise, the solution proposed was very quite lengthy.
-The Waveform Editor can sometimes deduce some information about the tendencies, if information is missing.
+The Waveform Editor can sometimes deduce some information about the tendencies if information is missing.

       Some examples: